FORTY HOUR CLUB

 WRITTEN & DIRECTED BY / MICHAEL GORMAN

-MUSIC DIRECTOR / CHARLES DUKE
+MUSIC DIRECTION BY / CHARLES DUKE

 September 11 & 12, 2021 (National Recovery Month)